DarioRugg/ADM-HW4/README.md

 # ADM-HW4
 Repository for Homework 4
-Group 3
+Group 3:
-Dario Ruggeri
+Dario Ruggeri,
-Angelo Berardi
-Batuhan Yeniceri
+Angelo Berardi and Batuhan Yeniceri

 Homework consists of 4 questions;
 "main.ipynb" file contains the solutions of the questions,